 To ensure that all ETL jobs are complete, they must be scheduled, monitored, and audited.
 Consider scheduling any ETL processes during non-business hours and be sure to know ahead of time who will receive any failure messages in these hours.

 Today, ETL capacity is often found in a wide range of data integration products, including standalone software, built in tools in database servers, or as parts of EAI middleware.
 They now also include visual mapping tools and drag-and-drop capabilities to help simplify the and expedite the process.

-Want to learn more about ETL and other related topics?
-Check out our blog for more about AI, analytics, and more.
 We also have a marketplace that includes a variety of solution providers:

 Header image source: SAS

 Cem has been the principal analyst at AIMultiple since 2017.
 AIMultiple informs hundreds of thousands of businesses (as per similarWeb) including 60% of Fortune 500 every month.

 Cem's work has been cited by leading global publications including Business Insider, Forbes, Washington Post, global firms like Deloitte, HPE, NGOs like World Economic Forum and supranational organizations like European Commission.
 You can see more reputable companies and media that referenced AIMultiple.

 Throughout his career, Cem served as a tech consultant, tech buyer and tech entrepreneur.
 He advised businesses on their enterprise software, automation, cloud, AI / ML and other technology related decisions at McKinsey & Company and Altman Solon for more than a decade.
 He also published a McKinsey report on digitalization.